quicwg/base-drafts/draft-ietf-quic-transport.md

 length.
 The length of the Payload field is learned once header protection is removed.

-Using the Length field, a sender can coalesce multiple QUIC packets into one UDP datagram.
-This can reduce the number of UDP datagrams needed to complete the cryptographic handshake and start sending data.
+Using the Length field, a sender can coalesce multiple QUIC packets into one underlying transport datagram.
+This can reduce the number of datagrams needed to complete the cryptographic handshake and start sending data.
 This can also be used to construct PMTU probes; see {{pmtu-probes-src-cid}}.
 Receivers MUST be able to process coalesced packets.

 Coalescing packets in order of increasing encryption levels (Initial, 0-RTT, Handshake, 1-RTT; see Section 4.1.4 of {{QUIC-TLS}}) makes it more likely the receiver will be able to process all the packets in a single pass.
-A packet with a short header does not include a length, so it can only be the last packet included in a UDP datagram.
+A packet with a short header does not include a length, so it can only be the last packet included in a datagram.
 An endpoint SHOULD include multiple frames in a single packet if they are to be sent at the same encryption level, instead of coalescing multiple packets at the same encryption level.

-Receivers MAY route based on the information in the first packet contained in a UDP datagram.
-Senders MUST NOT coalesce QUIC packets with different connection IDs into a single UDP datagram.
+Receivers MAY route based on the information in the first packet contained in a datagram.
+Senders MUST NOT coalesce QUIC packets with different connection IDs into a single datagram.
 Receivers SHOULD ignore any subsequent packets with a different Destination Connection ID than the first packet in the datagram.

-Every QUIC packet that is coalesced into a single UDP datagram is separate and complete.
-The receiver of coalesced QUIC packets MUST individually process each QUIC packet and separately acknowledge them, as if they were received as the payload of different UDP datagrams.
+Every QUIC packet that is coalesced into a single datagram is separate and complete.
+The receiver of coalesced QUIC packets MUST individually process each QUIC packet and separately acknowledge them, as if they were received as the payload of different datagrams.
 For example, if decryption fails (because the keys are not available or any other reason), the receiver MAY either discard or buffer the packet for later processing and MUST attempt to process the remaining packets.